Thank you for reading our post, please rate this article at the end.

 Some States are Friendly, Some Aren’t!

-Texas, Florida, or South Dakota are all friendly to RV living.
-You might not still be able to get the zoning laws you want, but at least there is no income tax and its relatively easy to get domicile status.
+Texas, Florida, and South Dakota are all friendly to RV living.
+You may still be unable to obtain the zoning laws you want, but there is no income tax, and it’s relatively easy to obtain domicile status.

-A number of Colorado counties have recently made some waves for passing laws that are tiny house friendly.
-Such laws may also allow greater access for permanent RV living.
+Several Colorado counties have recently made headlines by passing laws that are friendly to tiny houses.
+Such laws may also allow greater access to permanent RV living.

 Going for Domicile Status

-When considering becoming a permanent RV resident, remember that domicile and residency status are different.
-Residency is where you live–you can have a few different residences.
+When considering becoming a permanent RV resident, remember that domicile and residency status are distinct concepts.
+Residency refers to where you live — you can have more than one residence.
 Domicile is your intended permanent location and is based on your state.
 It affects your legal paperwork and taxes.
-If you can, try to domicile in a state without an income tax.
+Try to domicile in a state without an income tax if you can.

 Other Considerations

-You have three primary ways of permanently dwelling in your RV.
-If you’re headed to your backyard or your neighbors’ backyard, you can either try to get the RV considered an ADU, or you can attempt to legally live in the RV permanently on their property with the RV considered a “recreational vehicle.”
-Of course, you can always keep it moving and stay in RV parks and campsites as well.
+You have three primary options for permanently living in your RV.
+Suppose you’re headed to your backyard or your neighbor’s backyard.
+In that case, you can either try to get the RV considered an ADU or attempt to legally live in the RV permanently on their property with the RV considered a “recreational vehicle.”
+Of course, you can always keep it moving and stay in RV parks and campsites.
 Here are some considerations when picking your option:

 Cost

-ADU’s and permanent RV dwelling will have different costs and fees associated with them.
-Different cities and counties will require different certifications for your ADU or RV, which you should familiarize yourself with before deciding between your options.
+ADUs and permanent RV dwellings will have different costs and fees.
+Different cities and counties will require different certifications for your ADU or RV, so it’s essential to familiarize yourself with these requirements before making a decision.
 Building permits and land can be expensive.
 Renting at parks might cost you more in the long run!
-ADU’s require a lot of inspection and certification to be eligible.
+ADUs require extensive inspection and certification to be eligible for approval.
 If you’re trying to set up your RV as an ADU on your friend’s property, you may have to help them with the fees and permit process.

 Your Long Game

-Going for ADU might require you to remove the wheels from your RV, which won’t let you move!
-Buying land and building permits can be expensive, preventing you from moving.
-If you got the RV to travel, the ADU might not be your best option, but if it’s primarily for housing and living, the ADU might be just fine!
+Going for ADU might require removing the wheels from your RV, which will prevent you from moving!
+Buying land and obtaining building permits can be expensive, which may prevent you from being able to move.
+If you have an RV to travel in, the ADU might not be your best option, but if it’s primarily for housing and living, the ADU might be just fine.

 Your Neighbors and Your City

-In the end, residency in a mobile home is going to come down to who cares and who makes phone calls.
-Laws about zoning and ADU’s don’t count for much unless there are people to enforce them.
-If your neighbors are chill and your city officials aren’t running out of there way to move RV’s, you might be good even bending the rules a little bit.
+Ultimately, residency in a mobile home will determine who cares and who makes phone calls.
+Laws about zoning and ADUs don’t count for much unless there are people to enforce them.
+If your neighbors are chill and your city officials aren’t running out of their way to move RVs, you might be good, even slightly bending the rules.

 Conclusion: Check, Double-Check!